 Forest bathing, or shinrin-yoku, is a type of nature therapy that originated in Japan in the 1980s.
 It usually takes place in a forest as the name implies and under a canopy of trees.
 In true form, there may be a designated area for forest bathing to take place, where paths meander in and out of trees and the setting is decidedly peaceful and calming.

 In such a place, you are meant to walk, breathe deeply, and enjoy your natural surroundings and atmosphere.
 It’s not about doing anything particular.
 It’s simply about spending time there.
 According to a plethora of research, the positive effects of forest bathing6 are unmistakable.

 Managing Stress in the Workplace

 Here are some stress management activities you could implement at your work place.
-Using one or several of these relaxation techniques could help not only you but also you co-workers, from both a physical and mental health standpoint.
-Along with that they will also allow you to handle stressful situations better.
+Using one or several of these relaxation techniques could help not only you but also you co-workers, from both a physical and mental standpoint.
+They will also allow you to handle stressful situations better.